-Ice911 chose to focus on the Arctic because it's the area where we can make the largest impact on global temperatures.
-The ice in the Arctic acts like a global heat shield, reflecting heat that would otherwise warm the ocean and destabilize global weather.
+We chose to focus on the Arctic because it's the area where we can make the largest impact on the Earth’s temperatures.
+The ice in the Arctic acts as a global heat shield, playing a critical role in maintaining a safe and stable climate.

 The Arctic is made up of two different kinds of ice: seasonal (“young”) ice that grows during the winter and melts during the summer, and permanent (“old”) ice that stays all year-round.